 Old Fashioned Living in the Home

+Decide what you want and grab some lumber.
 Construct your table or build a simple bed.
-Decide what you want and grab some lumber.
-Pine boards will save you money, and the quality will be better than buying a bed from a big box store.
+Pine boards will save you money, and the quality will be better than buying a mattress from a big box store.

 Replace paper towels with old rags.